• Home

 Don’t get too personal.

 Though a personalized gift is always a nice touch, don’t go overboard.
-If a coworker mentioned a favorite coffee shop, sure, capitalize on that.
-Keep it general without taking any cues from their social media or thing that they might have told you in confidence.
+If a coworker mentioned a favorite coffee shop, capitalize on that.
+Keep it general without taking any cues from their social media or things they might have told you in confidence.

 Do consider giving a collective gift.

 Rather than buying individual gifts for every coworker, it can be a great idea to buy something for everyone all at once.
-If you’re a manager, order lunch for all of the employees, or bake something delicious and bring it in for everyone to enjoy.
+If you’re a manager, order lunch for all employees, or bake something delicious and bring it in for everyone to enjoy.
+Corporate flowers are also a good idea; they can help boost morale and create a positive work environment.
+Flowers are a beautiful and natural way to add color and life to any space, making people feel appreciated and valued.

 Don’t get a gift to make a statement.